cute-engineering/munix-legacy/README.md

 "µnix" is an execise in minimalism to see if micro kernels are viable on such constrain systems.

-We want "µnix" to feel like any regulare unix-like operating system.
+We want "µnix" to feel like any regular unix-like operating system.

 # Contributing